Touyote/libWebsocketSerializer/MQTT_README.md

  - *Boolean*: retain permits to tell to the broker to keep the last message.
  - *String*: topic to wich we will publish the message.
  - *Buffer*: message to publish on the topic.
- - *function*: callbackPublish is call every time the client succeed to send a message.
+ - *function*: callback is call every time the client succeed to send a message.
    For more details see [on_publish](#on_publish).
- - *function*: callbackReceive is call every time the client received a message from the broker.
-   For more details see [on_receive](#on_receive).

 **Return value**